 Thanks to Deidre Goode of Boston and Washington, D.C, who braved the inclement weather to make copies of these letters.

-5) Ancestry.com shows J.J. in the 1860 census with a 3 year old son named Robert.
-He also had a brother named Robert per George Bennett family history.
+(1) Ancestry.com shows J.J. in the 1860 census with a wife and a son named Robert.
+He also had a brother named Robert per Bennett Asbill history.

 Notify Administrator about this message?